Find your future here

 Rider’s Educational Opportunity Program (EOP) is a state-sponsored program for New Jersey residents that provides financial and academic support for higher education to highly motivated students from educationally and economically challenged backgrounds.
 Discover program benefits and requirements to determine your eligibility.

 Students applying through Early Action for majors requiring an audition should plan to audition in December.
 All Early Action benefits are available to B.F.A.
 Musical Theatre and B.F.A.
 Acting for Film, Television applicants who are admitted and enroll by May 1.
-NOTE, applicants will not receive their admission decision nor financial aid by December 20.
+NOTE, applicants will not receive their admission nor merit-based scholarships by December 20.

 You can follow the status of your application and receipt of required credentials on your "Be-A-Bronc Applicant Dashboard".
 After we receive your application, we will send you a link and your login credentials.